Morxos/wasmweavercode/README.md

 	- At each step the generator puts out its current GlobalState (core/state/state.py) as well as the current function and blocks (both in core/state/functions.py)
 	- These are then converted to numeric gymnasium spaces with embedding modules, located under drl/embedder/...
 The ids found in drl/embedder/tiles.py->get_id() (ids of code tiles) can also be used to decode the available actions in the available action mask.
 	- An simple extractor, combining all those numeric embeddings into a fixed-size representation for the actor-critic model can be found in drl/extractor.py

+### License
+This project is licensed under the MIT License.
+See the license file for details.

+### Contact
+Kilian Müller, kilian.mueller@siemens.com